 Nine out of 10 PSNI officers complain of low morale, conference hears

-Federation chairman Mark Lindsay speaks at the Police Federation for Northern Ireland (PFNI) annual conference.
+Federation chairman Mark Lindsay: ‘Feedback from the coalface is disturbing and worrying’.
 Photograph: Michael McHugh/PA Wire

 Northern Ireland politicians have been urged by the chairman of the Northern Ireland Police Federation to “settle their differences” and reinstate Stormont to deliver what society and policing need.

-Calling for “urgent investment” in policing, Mark Lindsay also told the federation’s annual conference in Belfast on Wednesday that more than nine out of 10 police officers complained of low morale across the PSNI.
+Mark Lindsay, calling for “urgent investment” in policing, also told the federation’s annual conference in Belfast on Wednesday that more than nine out of 10 police officers complained of low morale across the PSNI.

 Mr Lindsay, referring to the dissident republican attempt to murder a police officer in a foiled under-car bomb attack in east Belfast at the weekend, described those responsible as people with “absolutely nothing to offer”.